-All three of the states that passed a reform in 2022 resulted from multiple years of campaigning.
-Maryland had introduced a bill every session since 2016, Massachusetts since 2017, and Alaska multiple times since 2018.
+As was the case in 2022, every reform passed in 2023 came after multiple years of campaigning.
+Connecticut and Maine had passed reforms already, in 2017 and 2020 respectively, while the other 4 states saw multiple years of organizing and advocacy pay off with their first victory this year.
 In each state, legislative sponsors, survivors, and advocates built power and support over a multi-year campaign before passing any legislation.